BDC Hamburger Icon

 15. How many design revisions does the web developer allow?

 Many web developers and design agencies allow a set number of revisions during the approval process.
-Before signing an agreement, ensure you agree on how many changes you’re entitled to and the cost of subsequent revisions.
+Before signing an agreement, agree on how many changes you’re entitled to and the cost of subsequent revisions.

 16. Does the web developer charge by milestone, hourly, or a fixed fee?